My Super Risky Townhome Investment – My Second Real Estate Purchase

 I was living near West Covina, a suburb of Los Angeles in the Inland Empire region of Southern California.
-It was about 20 miles from LA.
+It was about 20 miles from LA(Los Angeles).
 Montclair California was about 20 – 25 minutes away from my home.

 It was within the area I wanted to invest in because it wasn’t too far away.
 Also since it was a suburb, the prices would be lower than comparable property closer to Los Angeles.

 There had been a housing boom some ten to fifteen years earlier in the whole general area of the Inland Empire.
 Houses that most people could afford were considerably cheaper than the other surrounding counties near Los Angeles.Fortunately for me I happen to live in that area.
 I knew it pretty well and decided to take a look at the townhome.

 I knew, however, it was best to buy a single family house if it was for investment purposes.

 The Townhome Location was Bad

 The area where the townhome was located was on an undesirable street.
 There was a strip club just a few hundred feet outside the big complex where the townhomes were located.